sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fwupd-plugin-flashrom</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : fwupd plugin using flashrom
+Short desc    : fwupd plugin using flashrom
 URL          : https://github.com/fwupd/fwupd
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This provides the optional package which is only required on hardware that
+Descript     : This provides the optional package which is only required on hardware that
              : can be flashed using flashrom.
 It is probably not required on servers.
 ```